PhatHuynhTranSon99/Neural-Network-From-Scratch/README.md

-# Neural Network architecture from scratch
+# Neural Network architectures from scratch

 ## About
 This project contains a list of Jupyter Notebooks where I try to implement several common Neural Network architecture from scratch (using only numpy)